gracemc93/encrypted_S3/README.md

 ### Encryption Checker Lambda
 A simple lambda was created, written in python.
 The lambda takes a JSON object.
-1. If the object is empty, the lambda will return all buckets in the account and whether they are encrypted or not encrypted.
+1. If empty, the lambda will return all buckets in the account and whether they are encrypted or not encrypted.
-2. If the object contains a list of buckets (1 or more bucket names) it will return that bucket(s) with the encryption status.
+2. If it contains a list of buckets (1 or more bucket names) it will return the bucket(s) with the encryption status.
 This Lambda's role is granted permission to `GetEncryptionConfiguration` and `ListAllMyBuckets`

 ### Gateway API